darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/ext_editor.md

 * press "export"
 * the exported image will be imported into collection and grouped with the original image

-* select an image for editing with en external program, and:
+* in lighttable, select an image for editing with en external program (or in darkroom for the image being edited):
-* in lighttable/external editors, select program and press "edit"
+* in external editors GUI, select program and press "edit"
 * edit the image with the external editor, overwite the file, quit the external program
 * the selected image will be updated or